herrkaefer/micpipe/README.md

 [中文](README.zh-CN.md)

+> **Tip**: Before using MicPipe, sign in to ChatGPT in Chrome to ensure the built-in voice dictation works properly.

 ## Overview

 MicPipe is a small macOS utility that lets you use ChatGPT's web-based voice dictation feature directly within any application.